kylegilman/video-embed-thumbnail-generator/readme.txt

 == Changelog ==

+= 4.8.9 - March 30, 2023 =
+* Bumped version number because of files missing from the v4.8.8 distribution file.

 = 4.8.8 - March 30, 2023 =
 * Removed SimpleModal library for pop-up videos and re-wrote to use a custom jQuery pop-up.
 * Restored missing "Default number of thumbnails to generate" setting.